steamroller-animation-pipeline/tk_tool_submit/TESTING.md

 ## Prerequisites

 Before testing, ensure:
-1. ✅ `steamroller-ui-submit` is installed and available in your Python path
+1. ✅ `steamroller_ui_submit` is installed and available in your Python path
-2. ✅ `steamroller-tools-submitter` is installed and available in your Python path
+2. ✅ `steamroller_tools_submitter` is installed and available in your Python path
 3. ✅ ShotGrid Desktop is installed and running
 4. ✅ You have access to a Toolkit project configuration